-In this instance, KCM interpreted this event as a "passenger transfer," in which staff merely need to transfer passengers from a disabled train to another train.
-This level does not meet the threshold for WSDOT's notification reporting criteria.

-That interpretation impacted the execution of emergency and communication protocols.
-Furthermore, KCM did not meet required safety reporting thresholds, prompting Sound Transit to seek clarification from our regulatory oversight agency and then properly reclassifying the event as an emergency evacuation.
+In this instance, KCM interpreted this event as a passenger transfer, in which staff merely need to transfer passengers from a disabled train to another train.
+However, this interpretation and the absence of crystal-clear guidance impacted the execution of emergency and communication protocols, prompting Sound Transit three days later to seek clarification from our regulatory oversight agency and then properly reclassifying the event as an emergency evacuation.